ousia/iRaccoonShow/README.md

 1. A new window is opened, displaying the first slide from presentation.

-1. When the space bar is pressed for the first time, presentation goes to full screen and sound from microphone starts to be recorded in a sound file.
+1. When the mouse is single-clicked for the first time , presentation goes to full screen and sound from microphone starts to be recorded in a sound file (something like `mypresentation-audio.wav`).

-1. Each time the space bar is pressed, presentation advances to next slide and the transition time is recorded to a text file.
+1. Each time the mouse is clicked, presentation advances to next slide and the transition time is recorded to a text file (named such as `mypresentation-times.txt`).

-1. When the last slide is reached and the space bar is pressed, presentation leaves full screen and audio recording is stopped.
+1. When the last slide is reached and the mouse is clicked, presentation leaves full screen and audio recording is stopped.
+It takes 2.5 seconds extra to avoid problems with the Flash generation.

 With `recslides`, you obtain both the recorded sound and transition times from each slide in presentation.
 This means you have two key features: